dhanesh9/Fetch_DataAnalyst/README.md

 ## Contents
 - `Products.ipynb` – Analysis of the product dataset, including missing values, brand distribution, and barcode inconsistencies.
 - `Users_CleanData.ipynb` – Cleaning and analysis of the user dataset, including missing demographics and user-to-transaction mapping issues.
-- `Transaction.ipynb` – Exploration of transaction data, handling duplicates, and aligning barcodes with product data.
+- `Transactions.ipynb` – Exploration of transaction data, handling duplicates, and aligning barcodes with product data.
 - `SQL.ipynb` – SQL queries to answer key business questions regarding user behavior, brand performance, and transaction trends.
 - `Email_to_Stakeholders.pdf` – An email/message with a summary of key data quality issues, trends, and recommendations.
 - **`Updated_Datasets/`** – Folder containing the cleaned datasets after processing: (Attaching a Google Drive link if the Datasets are inaccessible here.)